andrew2020wit/foreign-reader/README.md

 To use SpeechEngine go to menu (book's page), audio-tab, and select voice.

-At the moment Google voices have a bag - it doesn't support a long text, so don't use Google voices.
+At the moment Google voices have a bug - it doesn't support a long text, so don't use Google voices.

 On Windows I highly recommend to try Edge-browser and Microsoft **online** voices.